serika-dev/Terms-Privacy/Privacy.md

 # Privacy Policy

-_Last Updated: 16/05/2025_
+_Last Updated: 18/09/2025_

-Welcome to Serika.dev!
+Welcome to Serika.dev and Toka!
 We value your privacy and are committed to protecting your personal information.
-This Privacy Policy provides a comprehensive explanation of how we collect, use, store, and protect your personal data, as well as outlining your rights under applicable data protection laws, including but not limited to the General Data Protection Regulation (GDPR).
+This Privacy Policy provides a comprehensive explanation of how we collect, use, store, and protect your personal data across Serika.dev and its sub-platform Toka, as well as outlining your rights under applicable data protection laws, including but not limited to the General Data Protection Regulation (GDPR).

 **1. Data We Collect**